Panzer3232/Covid-19-/README.md

 ## key Points on impact of Covid-19 India :-

 1).
-Maharashtra being number one in covid-19 cases and deaths among all states with 94041 with 3457 deaths till 10th june.
+Maharashtra being number one in covid-19 cases and deaths among all states with 164626 with 7429 deaths till 28th june.

 2).
 Gujrat is number one in Covid-19 death rate .

 3).
-Tamil Nadu is number one in Covid-19 testing among all states with 638846 till 10th june.
+Tamil Nadu is number one in Covid-19 testing among all states with 1.11 million till 28th june.

 4).
-Uttar is number one in terms of health facalities  beds among all states.
+Uttar Pradesh is number one in terms of health facalities  beds among all states.

 5).
 Maharashtra is number one in terms of most testing labs among all states.